mirisuzanne/mia.wtf/src/colophon.md

 _and then used it here_!
 That feels like cheating.
 Is that cheating?

-I wish I had used [Sass](https://sass-lang.com), but this was an experiment in raw, untamed, _pure_ CSS.
+This was an experiment
+in raw, untamed, _pure_ CSS.
 But purity is for suckers.
-If you like Sass, just use Sass.
+It would have been simpler with [Sass](https://sass-lang.com).

 ## Design